 **** Chapter Update ****

-We’ve had five new chapters start since the January eBullet, which brings us to 1,403 chapters founded since TAGSRWC began.
+We have seven new chapters since the September eBullet, which brings us to 1,416 chapters founded since TAGSRWC began.

-If you’re interested in starting a chapter of TAGSRWC, all you need to do is choose a name that hasn’t already been picked, and submit it with a list of your founding members by e-mail or by U.S. mail to TAGSRWC’s HQ in Nashville.
-There’s a searchable list of existing chapter names at www.tagsrwc.com.
+If you’d like to start a chapter of TAGSRWC, it’s easy.
+Just pick a name that hasn’t already been chosen, and submit it with a list of your founding members by e-mail to Goober@imayberry.com or by U.S. Mail to TAGSRWC’s HQ in Nashville.
+There’s a searchable list of chapter names that are already taken at www.tagsrwc.com.

-Or if you’re feeling more like a joiner than a starter, you can write to us about how to contact a chapter near you.
+Or if you’re feeling more like a joiner than a starter, you can write to us at Goober@iMayberry.com, and we’ll see if we can hook you up with an active chapter near you.

 We hope you can enjoy the fun of being part of a TAGSRWC chapter!